What is terminal knee extension exercise?

 What is the purpose of terminal knee extension exercises?

 First of all there are several reasons why you may need knee locking exercises.
 They are common both among those who perform physical exercises in order to lose weight or to keep fit and among professional sportsmen.
-Terminal knee extension exercises help them to get rid of knee pain after workouts which overload quadriceps (for example, squats), strengthen their knees and help perform weightlifting exercises safely.
+Terminal knee extension exercises are effective because they help strengthen the quadriceps which are important in extending the leg.
+TKE help to remove knee pain by strengthening the muscles involved in extending the leg and placing less stress on the actual knee joint.

 These exercises will also be beneficial for those who need rehabilitation after sustaining physical trauma or undergoing surgery (for example, total knee replacement (3) or ACL (1)).
 They need simpler exercises just to be able to straighten their leg completely and restore normal knee function.